 "Civil society activists tell WWF that they too have received menacing calls, text messages and notes.
 The callers to WWF said that they had missed killing de Merode, but would not miss WWF's employee," WWF said.

 Soco said at the time that any suggestion linking Soco to the attack was "completely unfounded, defamatory and highly inappropriate".
 The company also denied any link to the threats against WWF staff.

-"Soco condemns this behavior and does not condone acts of threats or intimidation of any kind," Roger Cagle, deputy chief executive, said in a statement sent to Reuters on Tuesday.
+"Soco condemns this behaviour and does not condone acts of threats or intimidation of any kind," Roger Cagle, deputy chief executive, said in a statement sent to Reuters on Tuesday.

-"It is emphasized that Soco is a responsible company operating under a strict Code of Business Conduct and Ethics, which it takes extremely seriously," he added.
+"It is emphasised that Soco is a responsible company operating under a strict Code of Business Conduct and Ethics, which it takes extremely seriously," he added.

 The Congolese government supports Soco's right to explore for oil, arguing that it needs to know the value of the oil underneath Virunga before it can decide whether to allow the company to begin exploitation.
 (Editing by David Lewis and Mark Trevelyan)